Shore Choice for Private School & Day Camp in Monmouth County

 FOR MORE INFORMATION, CALL 732-222-6464 TODAY

-To learn out more about our programs, find out about our next School Preview (February 11) or Camp Day Of Fun – Open House (February 4), meet our staff and tour our campuses, call Admissions at 732-222-6464, visit Facebook, follow us on Twitter and Instagram or CLICK HERE.
+To learn out more about our programs, find out about our next Open House, meet our staff and tour our campuses, call Admissions at 732-222-6464, visit Facebook, follow us on Twitter and Instagram or CLICK HERE.